 Increase Your Credit Score

 Reducing your balance-to-limit ratio on your credit cards can increase your credit score.
 Your credit utilization should be no more than 30% but the lower the better!
-Paying off your cards each month is ideal and really helps increase your credit score.
+Using and paying off your cards each month is ideal and really helps increase your credit score.
 You can get Credit Cards for No Credit when you’re starting to build a good credit score.
 You can then progress with your credit cards and update your card when you need to.

 More Financial Security

 Having no debt leads to greater financial security.
 Although you can get apps that loan you money, financial security comes from paying these off and not owing money to debt collectors.
 Monthly payments tie up a good portion of your expendable income.
 You could be spending the extra money on things you want instead of just things you need.

 You could be saving for college, retirement, or a down payment for a house or car.
 You could begin building wealth by making smart investments.
 No amount is too small.

 Now that you’ve got ample motivation to get started eliminating your debt how are you going to do it?
 Get out the paper you wrote you’re the reasons you want to get out of debt and now add the part about how you’re going to get that accomplished.
 Of course, certain types of debt are much worse than others.
 By having a look at a site like https://www.loanry.com/blog/types-of-bad-debt/, you can find out which types of debt are the worst to have.